zagui440s/personalCP/5-Front-End/3-rwd/1-css-layout.md

 ```

 > Even though `#theBox` appears to be floating off in space, it actually takes up space in its usual location, as if it were static.
-> You can tell because all the other divs are in their usual locations.
+> You can tell because all the other div's are in their usual locations.
 They don't get pushed around when we add `top` or `left` to `#theBox`.

 #### Fixed Position